masterpj555/SpotifyVRCassistant/README.md

 How to use:

-1. Download the Exe: SpotifyToYouTube.exe
+1. Download the Exe: SpotifyToYouTube.exe (found in the releases section)

    Go to: https://developer.spotify.com/dashboard/